 You’ve probably noticed people on your Facebook or other social media feeds “checking in” to restaurants, stores, shopping malls, and other locations.
 Checking in involves people geotagging your business and sharing it with their friends and followers.
 Checking in benefits your business through passive advertising—the people who visit your business are actually giving you more exposure and potential clients when they check in on Facebook, Twitter, or other social media accounts.

 Some people check in regardless of incentives, but if you really want to encourage checking in, provide people with a reward for doing so.
 The most common types of rewards include small discounts, special discounts or coupons, or even gifts!
 For example, you might have a sign that says “If you check in on Facebook, you’ll receive a 5% discount on your total purchase today!” or offer a special little prize (such a unique sample) to people who check in.

 #2: Cover all your bases

-If your business doesn’t have a Facebook page, it might as well be invisible in the mobile marketing age.
+If your business doesn’t have social media pages, it might as well be invisible in the mobile marketing age.
 Your business should have one account on at least Facebook and Twitter, which allow for maximum advertising and maximum interaction with the public.
-You may also want an account on other popular social media—such as Instagram and Tumblr–depending on the nature of your business.
+You may also want an account on other popular social media—such as Instagram, LinkedIn, Google+ and Tumblr–depending on the nature of your business.
 You should actively research the social media of similar businesses to get a feel of what social media works best with the area of business you work in.
+Create an analysis and a plan.
 For example, fashion shops and bakeries are more commonly found on Instagram where sharing photos of fashion and food are common than businesses such as an accounting firm, where an Instagram would not serve much purpose.